- Policy Statement

 Genetic Information Nondiscrimination Act of 2008

 GINA prohibits employers from requesting or requiring genetic information of an individual, except as specifically allowed by this law.
-In accordance with GINA, when the Board requests medical information or conducts medical examinations, the Board will not seek to collect genetic information, and it will inform employees and health care providers responding to Board inquiries or working on the Board's behalf not to share genetic information with the Board.
+In accordance with GINA, when the Board requests medical information or conducts medical examinations, the Board will not seek to collect genetic information, and it will inform applicants, employees, and health-care providers responding to Board inquiries or working on the Board's behalf not to share genetic information with the Board.

 Time Frame for Responding to a Request